Cryptashh/HWOSTR/whitepaper.md

 This is executed manually, not by bots.
 The expert actively monitors and responds to market conditions — fighting manipulators, jeeters, and snipers in real time.
 All activity is visible live on the HWOSTR dashboard.

 ### 5.2 Volume-Driven Sweeps
-Rather than chasing a market cap number, $HYPIO is built to drive real, consistent volume.
+Rather than chasing a market cap number, $HWOSTR is built to drive real, consistent volume.
 Periodic sweeps are part of the long-term strategy, rewarding patient holders over time.

 ---